mattfaust/SecantsofTwoCubicsMRC2025/README.md

 Now we can let things launch.
 I recommend just running the following:

-bash run_bertconjsuppressed.sh 100000 &
+bash run_bertconjsupressed.sh 100000 &

-(in general bash run_bertconjsuppressed.sh numberSampled)
+(in general bash run_bertconjsupressed.sh numberSampled)

 But we have the options:

-bash run_bertconjsuppressed.sh 100000 & (if you want the process to run in the background, if you made a mistake use ps command to list processes and then kill processNumber).
+bash run_bertconjsupressed.sh 100000 & (if you want the process to run in the background, if you made a mistake use ps command to list processes and then kill processNumber).

 bash run_bertconj3.sh 100000 (if you want to see the process run and output for whatever reason, you do you).

-bash run_bertconjsuppressedwithstart.sh 100000 (In case you have a problem where your process stops in the middle, run this; it will check the results.txt file and skip reprocessing files that have already been handled).
+bash run_bertconjsupressedwithstart.sh 100000 (In case you have a problem where your process stops in the middle, run this; it will check the results.txt file and skip reprocessing files that have already been handled).